 More than 60% of US office workers are unaware of ransomware and the threat it poses to businesses.
 Employee error is one of the leading causes we see when a company gets infected with any virus or malware.
 Do you train or inform your staff of your technology protocol?

-Information is key no matter what subject you are talking about.
+Information is essential no matter what subject you are talking about.
 With that in mind, make sure to inform employees regarding your security policies and procedures.
 Let them know the actions they should be taking when something questionable happens to technology.

 All employees and employers should keep the following things in mind in regards to your network security.

 - Stay updated on the latest ransomware and malware schemes and how to spot them